How is olive oil made?

 1. Sorting and Cleaning

 After harvesting, the olives are taken to the press or mill, where they are first thoroughly sorted and washed.
-This removes leaves, twigs and other impurities, so that the olive oil remains pure.
-Removing unwanted materials prevents foreign flavors from affecting the oil during the production process.
+This removes leaves, twigs, and other impurities, ensuring the olive oil remains pure.
+Removing unwanted materials prevents off-flavors from tainting the oil during the production process.

 2. Grinding and Crushing

 The olives are then ground into a paste.
-This is done in a modern mill, where both the pulp and the pits are crushed.
-Depending on the desired texture and taste, this is done with stainless steel hammer mills or stone rollers.
-The grinding releases the oil and aromas, which influences the final taste of the olive oil.
+This is done in a modern mill, where both the flesh and the pits are crushed.
+Depending on the desired texture and flavor, this is done with stainless steel hammer mills or stone rollers.
+The grinding releases the oil and aromas, which influences the final flavor of the olive oil.

 3. Mixing and Kneading (Malaxation)

 The olive paste is then placed in a malaxator (mixing machine), where it is gently kneaded and stirred for 20 to 40 minutes.
-This process causes the small oil droplets to come together into larger droplets, which improves the extraction process.
-The mixing is done at a low temperature (cold pressing), usually not above 27 °C, to minimize oxidation and preserve the quality of the oil.
+This process causes the small oil droplets to coalesce into larger droplets, which improves the extraction process.
+Mixing is done at a low temperature (cold pressing), typically not above 27°C (80°F), to minimize oxidation and preserve the oil's quality.

 4. Centrifugation or Separation